SkillfulElectro/JuaLang/README.md

 ```

 ## JuaLang : extensible language
+- for extending Jua , you have two ways :

 ### JuaFunc
 - the easiest way to extend Jua is by using JuaFunc .